perialquiros/Asteroids-Plus/README.md

 4. Run the game with Python:
     ```sh
     python menu.py
-5. If you encounter a message saying macOS cannot verify the developer of "Menu", navigate to System Preferences > Security & Privacy and allow the app to run
+#### macOS Users
+1. The binary will not work due to security reasons, thereby please navigate to How to Install and Run section to execute the program through terminal or IDE

 #### ENJOY PLAYING SPACE RIDER!